jhendrix13/Game/game/readme.md

-#My Game, work in progress
-This is the source code for the client of my game.
-This repository does not include the server source code.
+#Overview

-Most of the game code resides in client_modules directory.
+Actual core client source code for the game resides in the client_modules directory.